johnsonding/goldfynch/_drafts/2017-05-11-how-to-land-a-big-case-as-a-small-law-firm.md

 date: 2017-05-11 10:00:00
 tags: ediscovery
 author: "Anith Mathai"
+excerpt: "Landing big cases is a challenge for small and solo law firms.
+Here are some useful tips on how to get your next big client."
 ---

 ### Landing big cases is a challenge for small and solo law firms.